 What Vitamins for new mothers need?

-- Fish Oil -DHA in particular is an essential nutrient during pregnancy and lactation to aid the neural and eye development of the foetus.
-Pregnant and postpartum women have an increased need for essential fatty acids, and are particularly at risk of losing DHA from brain tissue, as DHA is passed on to the foetus in-utero and via breast milk as an infant.
+Fish Oil -DHA, in particular, is an essential nutrient during pregnancy and lactation to aid the neural and eye development of the fetus.
+Pregnant and postpartum women have an increased need for essential fatty acids, and are particularly at risk of losing DHA from brain tissue, as DHA is passed on to the fetus in-utero and via breast milk as an infant.

-- Calcium – is well known for its role in maintaining bone health is a vital component in mother’s milk, and inadequate calcium levels in the mother can affect the amount of milk she produces.
-There is an increased need of calcium during lactation.
+Calcium – is well known for its role in maintaining bone health is a vital component in mother’s milk, and inadequate calcium levels in the mother can affect the amount of milk she produces.
+There is an increased need for calcium during lactation.

-- Magnesium - Magnesium works with calcium to maintain healthy nerves, muscles and rhythmic heartbeat.
-It is an essential nutrient for energy production so is essential when experiencing fatigue as a new mother.
+Magnesium - Magnesium works with calcium to maintain healthy nerves, muscles, and rhythmic heartbeat.
+It is an essential nutrient for energy production so it is essential when experiencing fatigue as a new mother.
 It is a natural antidepressant and aids relaxation and sleep.

 What’s the solution?

-Vitimum is a nutrition brand for Mothers, founded by mum, who struggled taking care of herself as a new Mother, as she felt like she wasn’t eating well, and getting the vitamins she needed as a busy Mother.
+Meet our new Partner Vitimum.
+Vitimum is a nutrition brand for Mothers, founded by mum, who struggled taking care of herself as a new mother, as she felt like she wasn’t eating well, and getting the vitamins she needed as a busy Mother.